eumetsat/MetopDatasets.jl/docs/src/IASI.md

 ## IASI

 The Infrared Atmospheric Sounding Interferometer (IASI) is an instrument on the METOP satellites.
-It is a hyper-spectral measuring the radiation from the atmosphere and earth in many spectral channels.
-These measurements are used to derive temperature and humidity profiles at high vertical resolution.
-This makes IASI an key data source for numerical weather prediction (NWP).
+It is a hyper-spectral sensor measuring the radiation from the atmosphere and earth in 8461 spectral channels.
+These measurements are used to derive used to derive a plethora of geophysical variables (e.g. temperature and humidity profiles).
+This makes IASI a key data source for numerical weather prediction (NWP) and applications in atmospheric chemistry and monitoring of essential climate variables.
 See [ASI Level 1: Product Guide](https://user.eumetsat.int/s3/eup-strapi-media/pdf_iasi_pg_487c765315.pdf) and [IASI Level 2: Product Guide](https://user.eumetsat.int/s3/eup-strapi-media/IASI_Level_2_Product_Guide_8f61a2369f.pdf) for more information.

-## Static plot of L1C spectrums
+## Static plot of L1C spectra
 This example is made using the following packages.
 ```
 [13f3f980] CairoMakie v0.12.16
 [db073c08] GeoMakie v0.7.9
 ```

-The main key variable in the "gs1cspect" which contains the radiance spectrum measured by the IASI instrument.
-The spectrum from a full orbits is almost 2 GB of data.
-In this example we will just load one data record with observations locations and plot the spectrum of two observations.
-The spectrums are converted from radiances to brightness temperature since this is often most convenient when interpreting the IASI spectrums.
-The cloud cover is also read from the file and included as legends on the plot of the spectrums.
-Cloud cover is essential to understanding the spectrums and normally only cloud free observations are assimilated in NWP.
+The key variable is the "gs1cspect" which contains the radiance spectrum measured by the IASI instrument.
+The spectrum from a full orbit is almost 2 GB of data.
+In this example we will just load one data record with observation locations and plot the spectrum of two observations.
+The spectra are converted from radiances to brightness temperature since this is often most convenient when interpreting the IASI spectra.
+The cloud cover is also read from the file and included as legends on the plot of the spectra.
+Cloud cover is essential to understanding the spectra and normally only cloud free observations are assimilated in NWP.

 ```julia
 using MetopDatasets